Although I know no French, the usher's glare is universal:

 "Look but do not touch."
 Yet can one know the passion of the kiss

 Just by looking?
-The eyes are not enough; and neither are the hands.
+The eyes aren't enough; neither are the hands.

-I require no reminder, yet here it is: in comes a girl,
+I need no reminder, yet here it is: in comes a girl,

-Stark blind, her family leading her from room to room as I watch —
+Stark blind, her family leading her from room to room.
+I watch —

 Roiled by envy, wakened by pity, held by fascination.